-To make matters worse, there were very few settlements along the route.
+To make matters worse, settlements were sparse along the route.
 Therefore, like Chorpenning and Woodward, Woodson had to use one set of pack mules for the entire trip because he couldn't afford to build and supply stage stations.
 However, Woodson's 1,300 mile route was almost half again as long as that of Chorpenning and Woodward.
 Therefore, it's not surprising that within a year (on August 1, 1851) he subcontracted about half of the route-the portion between Salt Lake City and Fort Laramie-to two Mormon scouts, Feramorz Little and Ephraim Hanks, whom he paid \$8,000 per annum.
 Woodson retained the portion between Fort Laramie and Independence and the two mail teams met at Fort Laramie around the 15th of each month in order to exchange their mail.

-Nevertheless, there were still delays and canceled trips, particularly during the winter, and thus the Salt Lake City postmaster decided to send much of the eastbound transcontinental mail with Chorpenning to California during the winters of 1852-53 and 1853-54.
-It was then carried from San Francisco to New York by ocean steamers.
+Nevertheless, there were still delays and canceled trips, particularly during the winter, and thus the Salt Lake City postmaster decided to send much of the eastbound transcontinental mail with Chorpenning to California via the Old Spanish Trail during the winters of 1852-53 and 1853-54.
 That arrangement increased the amount of mail that Chorpenning had to carry from an average of 100 lbs. per trip to at least 500 lbs.
-His compensation was increased accordingly.
+However, his compensation was increased accordingly.

 This cover is part of the "Ford" correspondence that was written by E.K.
 Whittlesey, a Hawaiian missionary.
 It was carried outside of the mails on the brig Cheerful which arrived in San Francisco on June 1, 1851, having left Honolulu 29 days earlier.
 Ordinarily, the San Francisco postmaster would have sent this cover via Panama because at that time the ocean route was the default one for transcontinental mail from the West Coast.
-However, the Pacific Mail Steamship Company

-(PMSS) boat had left San Francisco the day before.
+However, the Pacific Mail Steamship Company (PMSS) boat had left San Francisco the day before.
 Rather than hold the letter for the next sailing in two weeks, the postmaster endorsed it to go "overland" and immediately put it on a Sacramento River steamer.
 The steamer's late afternoon departure permitted passengers and mail to make an early morning connection in Sacramento on the following day.